-This course will further develop and refine Spanish language proficiency.
-Through a continued exploration of the Hispanic world, students will be expected to reach a proficiency level of Intermediate-Low in preparation for Spanish III.
+This course will further develop Spanish language proficiency.
+Through a continued exploration of the Hispanic world, students will be expected to reach a proficient level of Intermediate-Low in preparation for Spanish III.

 512 Spanish III Grades 10 - 12

 Prerequisite: Spanish II